clowder-framework/clowder2/README.md

 ## Running in Docker

-To run the full stack using [Docker](https://www.docker.com/), please use the following instructions:
+To run the full stack using [Docker](https://www.docker.com/) (recommended), please use the following instructions:

 1. Run all Docker services with `docker compose up --scale backend=4 --build`.
 This will start the services with four instances of the backend